oycar/minus-plus/Example/Journals/The-Journal-File.md

 # Transaction Records #

 The main input file is the _journal_ consisting of lines of text where most lines describe transactions; for example a simple transaction is

 ```
 2018 Jun 01,           CBA,     BANK.FEES,          10.00, # CBA Fees
 ```

-Each transaction is comma-separated list of fields; the first field records the [date](https://github.com/oycar/minus-plus/wiki/Date-Format) in one of several supported formats
+Each transaction is comma-separated list of fields; the first field records the date in one of the several supported [formats](https://github.com/oycar/minus-plus/wiki/Date-Format).
-In most cases the next two fields record a credit account (from which money is paid out) and a debit account; which receives the payment.
-The next field is the amount
+Normally the next two fields record a credit account (from which money is paid out) and a debit account; which receives the payment.
+The next field is the amount transacted
-(which in the above example is _$10.00_), with an optional comment indicated by a **#** symbol.
-So the above transaction records that _$10_ was paid in bank fees from an account with the short name **CBA** (a bank account in this example) on June 1st, 2018.
+(which in the above example is _$10.00_), with a final optional comment indicated by a _#_ symbol.
+So the above transaction records that _$10_ was paid in bank fees from an account with the short name **CBA**  on June 1st, 2018.

-_Minus Plus_ does not need to have accounts defined or declared; instead they will be created when first needed; however since _Minus Plus_ uses a hierarchical naming system to keep track of the accounts on their first use the full hierarchical name must be used.
-For example a bank account (_CBA_ say) would have a name like
+_Minus Plus_ creates accounts on  the fly when first encountered using their full name to decide what type of account each is.
+The naming system is hierarchical with a dotted _class name_ followed by a colon and a unique _leaf name_.
+On subsequent uses the leaf name alone can be used to identify the account.
+There is some latitude in naming accounts, although certain rules need to be followed for accounts to be drawn up properly.

+Example bank account names might be as follows:

 ```
 # CLASS.NAME:LEAF.NAME